 Want to save $1,000+ on your carpet?
 Consider carpet remnants.
-These carpet “leftovers” are frequently discounted at large percentages.
+These carpet scraps or “leftovers” are frequently discounted at large percentages.
 With a big investment like carpet, a big discount is enough savings to pay for an all-inclusive vacation.
 So what’s the catch?
 We’ll cover that and how to buy carpet remnants in this article.
 Interested?
 Read on…

 What are carpet remnants?